-3.4.2 The number and arrangement of the nozzles shall be such as to ensure an effective average distribution of water in the spaces to be protected of not less than:

-.1 5 $1/\min \text{ per } 1 \text{ m}^2$ of the horizontal area over which fuel oil is likely to spread or cargo space area;

-.2 1,5 1/min per 1 $m^2$ of the largest horizontal cross-sectional area of the fish meal hold.

-In cargo, working and special spaces, where the system may be divided into sections, the pump shall be capable of supplying two sections of the total length of at least 40 m.

-3.4.3 In machinery spaces of category A of ships specified and in cargo pump rooms in 1.5.7.1 the pressure water-spraying system shall be kept charged under the required pressure up to the valves on the distribution pipes.
-The pump supplying the water for the system shall be put automatically into action by a pressure drop in the system.

-3.4.4 Filters preventing the system and spray nozzles from becoming clogged shall be fitted on the suction pipe of the pump supplying the system and on the connection pipe with the fire main.

-3.4.5 Distribution valves shall be placed in easily accessible positions outside the protected spaces so as not to be readily cut off by a fire in the protected space.
+- 3.4.2 The number and arrangement of the nozzles shall be such as to ensure an effective average distribution of water in the spaces to be protected of not less than: - .1 5 l/min per 1 m2 of the horizontal area over which fuel oil is likely to spread or cargo space area; - .2 1,5 l/min per 1 m2 of the largest horizontal cross-sectional area of the fish meal hold.
+In cargo, working and special spaces, where the system may be divided into sections, the pump shall be capable of supplying two sections of the total length of at least 40 m. - 3.4.3 In machinery spaces of category A of ships specified and in cargo pump rooms in 1.5.7.1 the pressure water-spraying system shall be kept charged under the required pressure up to the valves on the distribution pipes.
+The pump supplying the water for the system shall be put automatically into action by a pressure drop in the system. - 3.4.4 Filters preventing the system and spray nozzles from becoming clogged shall be fitted on the suction pipe of the pump supplying the system and on the connection pipe with the fire main. - 3.4.5 Distribution valves shall be placed in easily accessible positions outside the protected spaces so as not to be readily cut off by a fire in the protected space.